Share this article

 How often do you find yourself thinking about money?
 It probably crosses your mind at least once a day.
-Maybe you make a mental list of all the things you need money for, all the things you want money for and how you can afford all of those things on your lists.
+You've probably made a mental list of all the things you need or want money for and how you would afford all of those things on your lists.
 Think of those mental lists as rough sketches of your financial goals.

 Financial goals are objectives or targets that you hope to achieve at a specific time.
-They could be anything from taking a baecation to saving up for your rent, buying new Nike boots and securing an emergency stash.
-Financial goals are priorities that you want your money to cover and they could be things you actually need and also things you don’t really need but would be nice to have, like that fifth pair of shoes you’re only buying to fill up the extra space in your closet.
+They could be anything from taking a baecation to saving up for your rent, buying new Nike boots, or securing an emergency stash.
+Financial goals are priorities that you want your money to cover, and they could be things you actually need and also things you don’t really need but would be nice to have, like that fifth pair of shoes you’re only buying to fill up the extra space in your closet.

 Financial goals can be short-term or long-term.
-Short term financial goals are immediate goals that you hope to achieve in a few days, weeks and sometimes months.
-Examples are saving up to buy some furniture for your new apartment, setting up an emergency stash, paying off some debt.
-Long term goals on the other hand are goals that you hope to achieve really far off in the future.
-Some examples of long term goals could be setting up a trust fund for your children, investment plans, starting a company and planning for retirement.
+Short-term financial goals are immediate goals that you hope to achieve in a few days, weeks, and sometimes months.
+Examples are saving up to buy some furniture for your new apartment, setting up an emergency stash, and paying off some debt.
+Long-term goals, on the other hand, are goals that you hope to achieve really far off in the future.
+Some examples of long-term goals could be setting up a trust fund for your children, investment plans, starting a company and planning for retirement.

 In this article, we are going to talk about what it means to set up achievable financial goals and the simple ways to do that.